cotech/jekyll-website/_coops/mediablaze-hosts.md

 - phpbb
 ---

-MediaBlaze Hosts are an established co-operative web services provider with 10+ years experience.
+MediaBlaze Hosts are an established co-operative web services provider with 15+ years experience.
 We focus and deliver on open-source software and technology wherever we can and help to bring awareness to ensure users truly own their data.
 We help to empower communities and social groups to come together and work better through the use of technology.
-We’re members of Workers.coop, Co-Tech Co-operatives UK and Jisc.
+We’re members of Co-operatives UK, CoTech, workers.coop and Jisc.
 We have offices located Kent and Manchester.
 We’re always ready to have a chat so give us a call to discuss your web requirements.